The “Problem” of Native American Church Membership

 --by Jennifer Graber

-Founded in Indian Territory in 1889, the Anadarko Presbyterian Church's session minutes referred to the “problem” of Native American church membership on its very first page.
-Reverend Silas Fait, along with an elder, examined an “Indian named Emma.”
+Session minutes of the Anadarko Presbyterian Church, founded in Indian Territory in 1889, referred to the “problem” of Native American church membership on the very first page.
+Rev. Silas Fait, along with an elder, examined an “Indian named Emma.”
 Though she “accept[ed] Christ,” the leaders rejected Emma’s application as she maintained that Christ could not “interfere with her own gods.”
 In the follow-up notes, Rev. Fait worried that “great harm will come to the mission if care is not exercised in the matter of receiving Indians into the church.”

 Historians working on every era of colonial encounter between Native peoples and European and Euro-Americans inevitably run into this “problem,” namely, what constituted an authentic Christian conversion according to missionaries?
 What words were necessary in the confession?
 What outward signs in terms of dress, decorum, and daily living were required?
 Historian Linford Fisher observed this quandary in his study of Presbyterians and other denominations engaged with Northeastern Indian nations during the First Great Awakening.
 My time examining church records from Indian Territory at the Presbyterian Historical Society showed me that the “problem” remained 150 years later.
 Why did it endure?
 And what, if anything, had changed?